bkeepers/dotenv/README.md

 ### What other .env* files can I use?

-`dotenv-rails` will override in the following order (highest defined varible overrides lower):
+`dotenv-rails` will override in the following order (highest defined variable overrides lower):

 | Hierarchy Priority | Filename                 | Environment          | Should I `.gitignore`it?                            | Notes                                                        |
 | ------------------ | ------------------------ | -------------------- | --------------------------------------------------- | ------------------------------------------------------------ |